ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We restructured the code of the [CMake module](https://master.libelektra.org/cmake/Modules/FindHaskell.cmake) we use to detect Haskell tools . *(René Schwaiger)*
 - The CMake configuration step now displays less debug messages about found libraries. *(René Schwaiger)*
+- Building the Haskell binding should now work again. *(René Schwaiger)*

 ### Docker